ahalev/py-exp-fig/README.md

 ## Additional Examples

 An example of using `expfig.Config` to set hyperparameters for a machine learning problem is available in `examples/knn`.
+This example demonstrates a simple class to run a classification problem using `scikit-learn`'s

-This example demonstrates a simple class to run a classification problem using `scikit-learn`'s [`KNeighborsClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html). difying `context.log_dir` and `context.experiment_name`.
+[`KNeighborsClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html).